Vinceserr/CSC325-Team6/Software Requirements Specification.md

 1.3	Intended Audience and Reading Suggestions

-	~Typical users, made for students that would like to use the application to better schedule their time for studying.
+	~Typical users, made for students who would like to use the application to better schedule their time for studying.
-	~Programmers that would like to implement changes on the code to improve the program and to better suit their needs.
+	~Programmers that would like to implement changes to the code to improve the program to suit their needs better.

 1.4	Product Scope

-	Personal Study Scheduling App is a tool for efficient study planning and management.
-It helps individuals set goals, manage time, organize resources, and track progress during the learning process.
+ 	This software will be a personal scheduling system that is made for students who would to optimize their efficiency by allowing the software to allocate time based on their schedule for the student to study.
+By doing so it allows the users of the program to sufficiently allow for time to learn and retain their material
+    	better.

 1.5	References

 	Not yet